Rayhan-Ahmed-7/git-practice/git.md

-cat ~/.ssh/id_rsa.pub | clip copy the public key then goto github settings then go to SSH and GPG keys then click the New SSH key and add the copied ssh key then on first push it will ask for confirmation type yes to continue git pull origin main
+cat ~/.ssh/id_rsa.pub | clip copy the public key then goto github settings then go to SSH and GPG keys then click the New SSH key and add the copied ssh key then on first push it will ask for confirmation type yes to continue git pull origin main git checkout -b location-version fork is basically clone instead of cloning locally it clones the project on you github one ssh key can be only used to one account now if you wan't connect to another github account you have to create brand new ssh key pairs for example ssh-keygen -t ed25519 -C "your_email@example.com"
+When prompted, save it with a new name, e.g., id_github_personal then do these eval "$(ssh-agent -s)" ssh-add ~/.ssh/id_github_personal then add the pub key to your github account